dcsil/PropertySense/product_research/use_cases.md

 ## Functional Requirements

-1. **Property Valuation & Data Integration**
+1. **AI-Powered Issue Detection & Cost Estimation**
-   - Users can input basic property information (address, square footage, beds/baths, age, etc.).
-   - The system retrieves regional market data via third-party APIs (e.g., MLS, census, municipal data).
+   - Users can upload or capture photos of home issues (e.g., leaks, cracks, wiring).
+   - The system analyzes the images using AI to identify issue type, severity, and likely cause.
-   - The system generates an initial valuation range based on public data and comparable listings.
+   - The system generates a repair cost estimate range based on the detected issue type and local market data.
-   - Explanations of factors influencing the valuation (e.g., square footage, location, age) are provided.

-2. **Photo Upload & AI-Powered Flaw Detection**
-   - Users can upload or capture photos on the mobile app.
-   - The system provides prompts for required angles/areas (e.g., roof, kitchen, basement, exterior).
-   - AI models analyze uploaded photos to detect flaws (e.g., cracks, roof wear, water damage).
-   - Detected flaws are annotated directly on images with markers and severity scores.
-   - Updated valuation incorporates flaw detection results, with optional repair cost estimates.

-3. **Report Generation**
-   - Users can generate a comprehensive property report combining valuation, flaw detection, and regional comparisons.
+   - Users can view a visual breakdown of detected areas and confidence levels.
-   - Reports include visualizations such as annotated images, charts, and condition summaries.
-   - Users can export reports as PDFs for offline use.
-   - Users can generate a secure, private link to share reports externally.
+   - Users can save the analysis or proceed to “Find a Contractor.”

-4. **Iterative Valuation Updates**
+2. **Contractor Matching & Job Posting**
+   - The system automatically creates a repair job listing based on AI results (photos, issue summary, estimated cost).
+   - Verified contractors nearby receive job notifications with attached AI analysis and details.
+   - Contractors can review the image set and submit their own offers, confirming or adjusting the AI estimate.
+   - Users (homeowners) can receive, compare, and review multiple contractor offers.
-   - Users can open previously saved property sessions from a dashboard.
+   - Users (homeowners) can confirm a booking directly through the app.

+3. **Contractor Workflow & Job Completion**
+   - Contractors can browse available repair jobs via map or list view.
+   - Contractors can accept a job or submit a customized offer if their estimate differs.
+   - Contractors can mark a job as “Completed by Me” after finishing the repair.
+   - The system notifies the homeowner that the job is marked complete.
+   - Homeowners can mark the job as “Completed,” triggering secure payment transfer.
+   - The system generates a receipt for both parties and allows them to rate each other.

+4. **In-App Payments & Ratings System**
+   - Users (homeowners) can make payments securely through the app.
+   - The system holds payments in escrow until the homeowner confirms job completion.
-   - Users can replace or add new photos for specific property areas.
+   - Users can submit ratings and reviews for each completed job.
-   - The system re-processes the updated photo set to detect changes in flaws or conditions.
-   - A revised condition grade and updated valuation range are displayed.
-   - The system highlights differences between the new and previous valuations (e.g., new flaws, improvements).
+   - The system updates user profiles with ratings and adjusts job visibility accordingly.

-5. **Deployment and User Authentication**
+5. **Deployment & Authentication**
-   - iOS mobile app available through the App Store.
    - Users can register for an account and log in with email and password.
+   - The system enforces role-based permissions to distinguish between homeowners and contractors.
-   - Authentication system ensures secure access to saved property sessions.
+   - The system ensures secure access to job listings, payments, and personal account data.
+   - Users can access the app on iOS devices via the App Store.

 ---

 ## Non-Functional Requirements

-1. **Property Valuation & Data Integration**
+1. **AI-Powered Issue Detection & Cost Estimation**
-   - Valuation calculations complete in ≤3 seconds for standard inputs.
-   - Forms and valuation results must render correctly on iOS mobile screens.
-   - System must handle API failures gracefully, displaying fallback messages without crashing.

-2. **Photo Upload & AI-Powered Flaw Detection**
-   - Photo upload must complete in ≤5 seconds per image on standard Wi-Fi.
+   - Image upload must complete in ≤5 seconds per image on standard Wi-Fi.
-   - AI analysis results returned in ≤10 seconds per batch of 5–10 images.
+   - AI analysis results returned in ≤10 seconds for up to 10 photos.
-   - Annotated images must display consistently across devices and screen sizes.
+   - Visual outputs (annotations, labels, confidence bars) must render consistently across iOS devices.

-3. **Report Generation**
+2. **Contractor Matching & Job Posting**
-   - Report generation (PDF or private link) must complete in ≤5 seconds.
+   - Job posting creation must complete in ≤3 seconds after AI analysis.
-   - Exported PDFs should be <10MB, optimized for sharing and mobile viewing.
-   - Visualizations (charts, annotated images) must maintain consistent design system styling.

-4. **Iterative Valuation Updates**
+   - Contractor notifications should appear within ≤2 seconds of job posting.
-   - Dashboard and saved sessions must load in ≤2 seconds.
+   - Offer submissions and updates must sync in real time.
-   - Updates with new photos must process and return revised valuation in ≤8 seconds.
-   - Differences between old and new valuations must be highlighted clearly (ex. colour-coded).
-   - System must handle multiple concurrent session updates without conflicts or errors.
+   - UI must display all offers clearly and allow sorting/filtering (by price, rating, distance).

+3. **Contractor Workflow & Job Completion**
+   - Map view loads available jobs within ≤2 seconds and updates dynamically based on user location.
+   - Status changes (e.g., “Accepted,” “Completed”) must propagate to all parties instantly.
+   - Payment trigger on homeowner confirmation must complete securely within ≤5 seconds.
+   - The system must maintain a full audit trail for every transaction and job update.

+4. **In-App Payments & Ratings System**
+   - Payment processing latency ≤3 seconds per transaction.
+   - Escrow system must ensure funds remain secure until homeowner confirmation.
+   - Ratings must update instantly after submission and persist across sessions.
+   - User feedback data must sync to backend within ≤2 seconds for analytics and profile updates.

 5. **Deployment and User Authentication**
    - Authentication requests must complete in ≤2 seconds.